godotengine/godot-website/README.md

 ```
 - name: "4.0.1"
+  releases:
-  flavor: "stable"
+    - name: "stable"
       release_date: "20 March 2023"
       release_notes: "/article/maintenance-release-godot-4-0-1/"
 ```

 Make sure to order entries correctly, with the higher version number being closer to the top.
-Use the `flavor` field to mark release as stable or as one of the pre-release builds.
+Use the `releases[].name` field to mark release as stable or as one of the pre-release builds.
 Make sure to always fill out the release date, and the release notes link, if available.

-When a new build for an existing version is published, update its corresponding block, changing the flavor and the release information.
+When a new build for an existing version is published, update its corresponding block, adding a new array entry and release information.
 Make sure to update this information when publishing the release notes.

 Stable releases featured across the website, must be marked with the `featured` field and the corresponding major version number.
 Only one record must be marked as featured per version, so don't forget to remove it from the current holder of the mark.

 ```
 - name: "4.0.3"
+  featured: "4"
+  releases:
-  flavor: "stable"
+    - name: "stable"
       release_date: "19 May 2023"
       release_notes: "/article/maintenance-release-godot-4-0-3/"
-  featured: "4"
 ```

 There are two additional files providing data for download pages and links: `_data/download_configs.yml` and